tanakrit-d/container-scheduler/README.md

 - Schedule container restarts using Docker labels
 - Support for hourly, daily, and weekly restart schedules
+- Use API calls instead of Docker CLI for reduced image size
 - Automatic log rotation
 - Minimal Alpine-based image
 - Runs as non-root user